paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: net.lingala.zip4j:zip4j  1.3.2
- - a level        5 dependency among 1 (possibly transitive) uses

-2013-12-27 19:23  1.3.2 ***
+   - a level 5 dependencies among 1 (possibly transitive) uses 2013-12-27 19:23  1.3.2 ***

 ========================================================================
 Presently in use: net.razorvine:pyrolite  4.13
- - a level        3 dependency among 1 (possibly transitive) uses

-2017-07-05 20:04  4.20
+   - a level 3 dependencies among 1 (possibly transitive) uses 2017-07-05 20:04  4.20
 2017-03-19 14:18  4.19
 2017-02-19 14:56  4.18